The Conjuring Universe: The Conjuring (2013)

-The first installment of the series (originally entitled The Warren Files, later retitled The Conjuring) centers on the real-life exploits of Ed and Lorraine Warren, a married couple who investigated paranormal events.
-Patrick Wilson starred alongside Vera Farmiga in the main roles of Ed and Lorraine.
-The film focused on the Warrens' 1971 case in which they investigated a witch's curse at a farmhouse in Harrisville, Rhode Island.
+The first installment of the series (originally titled The Warren Files, later retitled The Conjuring) centers on the real-life exploits of Ed and Lorraine Warren, a married couple who investigated paranormal events.
+Patrick Wilson starred alongside Vera Farmiga as Ed and Lorraine.
+The film focuses on a 1971 case in which the Warrens investigated a witch's curse at a farmhouse in Harrisville, Rhode Island.
 The Conjuring was released on July 19, 2013, to positive reviews.
 It earned $320 million worldwide against a budget of $20 million, becoming one of the most profitable horror films in history.

 Annabelle (2014)

-A spin-off film, focusing on the origins of the Annabelle doll that was introduced in The Conjuring, was announced shortly after the release of its forerunner, mainly due to the film's worldwide box office success, and positive reception towards the character.
-The plot focused on John and Mia Form, a married couple expecting a child, whose vintage doll, Annabelle, becomes possessed by a vengeful spirit after two devil worshippers break into their home and are killed.
+A spin-off film, focusing on the origins of the Annabelle doll introduced in The Conjuring, was announced shortly after the release of its forerunner, mainly due to the film's worldwide box-office success and the character's positive reception.
+The plot focuses on John and Mia Form, a married couple expecting a child, whose vintage doll, Annabelle, becomes possessed by a vengeful spirit after two devil worshippers break into their home and are killed.
 The film was directed by The Conjuring cinematographer John R. Leonetti and produced by Safran and Wan, with Gary Dauberman behind the script.
-The film was released worldwide on October 3, 2014, to major commercial success, becoming the 14th most profitable horror film in North America.
-Many critics found Annabelle to be an inferior film compared to The Conjuring.
+It was released worldwide on October 3, 2014, to major commercial success, becoming the 14th most profitable horror film in North America.
+Many critics found Annabelle inferior to The Conjuring.